MinecraftForge/Documentation/docs/utilities/oredictionary.md

 Recipes that use the OreDictionary are created and registered much the same way as regular crafting recipes.
 The main difference is the use of an OreDictionary name instead of a specific `Item` or `ItemStack`.
 This allows any items with that OreDictionary name to be used in the recipe.

-!!! note
-    You can verify that an OreDictionary name will return a valid `ItemStack` by calling `OreDictionary.doesOreNameExist(String name)`.

 For example, the following code will register a shapeless recipe that combines a glass bottle, diamond, and lime dye to make a Bottle O' Enchanting:

 ```java